himanshkumar/azure-hadoop/README.md

 ##After 20-25min(depending on the internet speed) your cluster will be ready and displaying you you public ip to access the web ui##

-To access the web ui of namenode "http://<namenode_ip>:50070"
+To access the web ui of namenode "http://<namenode_ip>:50070" or
+Click on the Domain name of  VM1.

-To access the web ui of jobtracker "http://<jobtracker_ip>:50030"
+To access the web ui of jobtracker "http://<jobtracker_ip>:50030" or
+Click on the Domain name of  VM2.